bdimitrovski/hotels/README.md

 <snippet>
   <content><![CDATA[
-# ${1:Hotel API Example App}
+# Hotel API Example App
 This is a HTML/CSS/JavaScript + Ajax example of grabbing and presenting data from a fake Hotel API.
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`